-- 1. The distinguishing original qualities or character of a structure and its environment shall not be destroyed.
-The removal or alteration of any historic material or distinctive architectural features should be avoided when possible.
-If removal of historic material or a distinctive feature is proposed, an alternatives analysis should be submitted which identifies: (1) what considerations were taken before ultimately deciding on removal and why the other considerations were not feasible; (2) if an alternative material is proposed, how the alternative material is considered a similar substitute in quality, permanence, and look. - All Primary and Accessory Buildings shall be recognized as products of their own time period, place and use.
-Alterations that have no historical basis or create a false sense of historical development such as adding conjectural features or architectural elements from other time periods shall not be undertaken. - Changes which may have taken place in the course of time are evidence of the history and development of a structure, object or site and its environment.
-Changes that have acquired significance in their own right shall not be destroyed. - Distinctive features, finishes, and construction techniques or examples of skilled craftsmanship which characterize a structure, object or site shall not be removed. - 5.
+- 3. Changes which may have taken place in the course of time are evidence of the history and development of a structure, object or site and its environment.
+Changes that have acquired significance in their own right shall not be destroyed. - 4.
+Distinctive features, finishes, and construction techniques or examples of skilled craftsmanship which characterize a structure, object or site shall not be removed. - 5.
 Deteriorated historic features shall be repaired rather than replaced wherever feasible.
-Where the severity of deterioration requires replacement of a distinctive feature, the new feature should match the feature being replaced in composition, design, texture and other visual qualities and, where possible, materials.
-Repair or replacement of missing historic features should be based on accurate duplications of features, substantiated by documentary, physical or photographic evidence rather than on conjectural designs or the availability of different architectural elements from other structures or objects. - 6.
+Where the severity of deterioration requires replacement of a distinctive feature, the new feature shallould match the feature being replaced in composition, design, texture and other visual qualities and, where possible, materials.
+Repair or replacement of missing historic features shallould be based on accurate duplications of features, substantiated by documentary, physical or photographic evidence rather than on conjectural designs or the availability of different architectural elements from other structures or objects. - 6.
 The surface cleaning of structures and objects, if appropriate, shall be undertaken with the gentlest means possible.
 Chemical or physical treatments, such as sandblasting, that cause damage to historic materials shall not be undertaken. - Every reasonable effort shall be made to protect and preserve significant archeological resources affected by or adjacent to any project.
 If resources must be disturbed, mitigation measures shall be undertaken. - 8.
 Contemporary design for Additions to existing properties shall not be discouraged when such Alterations and Additions do not destroy significant cultural, historical, architectural or archeological materials that characterize the property.
-The new work shall be differentiated from the old and shall be compatible with the size, scale, color, material and character of the property, neighborhood or environment. - New Additions or Alterations to structures shall be undertaken in such a manner that, if such additions or alterations were to be removed in the future, the essential form and integrity of the historic property would be unimpaired.

-Commented [5]: This means we either need to ask for documentation from applicants or maintain a local record of archeological resources in order to assist applicants a.
-Additions should be made on a side or rear elevation, not on the primary façade, unless in the determination of the Permitting Authority an addition to the side or rear elevation is not possible due to unique constraints of the project.
+The new work shall be differentiated from the old and shall be compatible with the size, scale, color, material and character of the property, neighborhood or environment. - New Additions or Alterations to structures shall be undertaken in such a manner that, if such additions or alterations were to be removed in the future, the essential form and integrity of the historic property would be unimpaired. - Additions should be made on a side or rear elevation, not on the primary façade, unless in the determination of the Permitting Authority an addition to the side or rear elevation is not possible due to unique constraints of the project.